nvth/root-me/template.md

 **System Vulnerabilities**: Javascript - Authentication

-**Vulnerabilities Explaination** : Javascript using for login containt use name and password for access this system
+**Vulnerabilities Explaination** : Javascript using for login containt username and password for access this system

 **Previlege Escalation Vulnerabilities**: N/A